stan-alam/stan-test-api/README.md

 Tests should be self-contained and fail gracefully

-Test can be run turnkey (on demand) or through a build trigger
+Test can be run turnkey (on demand) or through an automated build trigger

 ## Functional Test Plan